secretstartups/handbook/hiring/job-families/index.html.md

 </figure>

 * All job families should have performance indicators.
 * Performance indicators should tell you whether or not you’re doing your job well or correctly.
-For example, our [Sr. Director, Investor Relations](/job-families/finance/senior-director-of-investor-relations) role  has performance indicators which compare how we’re being described by analysts to how we describe ourself.
+For example, our [Sr. Director, Investor Relations](/job-families/finance/senior-director-of-investor-relations) role has performance indicators that compare how we’re being described by analysts to how we describe ourself.
 * Performance indicators are important because people want to know that they’re contributing.
 * Candidates want to know what success looks like in a role.
 * Team Members what to know how they're being measured for success.